fugashy/voicevox_client_cpp/README.md

 A client library for VOICEVOX implemented in C++.

-It also provides an interface for calling from other languages.
-(Still under testing)
+It also provides an interface for calling from other languages. *Still under testing*

-*Documentation containing additional information is under construction.*

 [Link to the Document](https://fugashy.github.io/voicevox_client_cpp/index.html)